Velocidex/velociraptor-docs/content/artifact_references/pages/windows.forensics.usn.md

   modified/added from the journal.
 This will be present even if the file was later removed.

-  Availible filters are Filename, FullPath, MFT/Parent ID and time bounds.
+  Availible filters are Filename, OSPath, MFT/Parent ID and time bounds.

 type: CLIENT